The guys began drifting away from the corner as the sun

 The weight room itself discouraged Frank.
 When he first

-some on the large mat, and punched the bag a little, but he wasn't
+the large mat, and punched the bag a little, but he wasn't

 much good.
 He knew it wouldn't help him to lift the weights, not